reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

     }
 }
 ```
-So if we try to run the `sign-out` command without first signing in we will get the following message
+So if we try to run the `sign-out` command without first signing in we will get the following message:
 ```bash
 shell:>sign-out
 Command 'sign-out' exists but is not currently available because Must be signed in first